eghernandezi/clip-tx/README.md

 # Clip Assessment for Edna Hernandez

 This code will add, show, list and sum transactions.
-The purpose of this code is to proved an initial assessment for Edna Hernandez
+The purpose of this code is to provide an initial assessment for Edna Hernandez.

 ## Getting Started